-First, a point of clarity for the terminology; yellow jackets are a type of wasp.
+First, a point of clarity for the terminology – yellow jackets are a type of wasp.
 They’re often a bit smaller than other types of wasps and can be far more aggressive.
 The following information refers to both wasps and yellow jackets, but for simplicity, we’ll mostly refer to them as “yellow jackets” since they’re the most aggressive and, therefore, most visible.

 Unlike some creatures that will store food, yellow jackets have very much of a hand-to-mouth existence… meaning that the food they gather is used to feed themselves, their queen, larvae, or young.
 None is saved.
 In the spring, food is abundant, and the colony’s population is at its lowest.

 Starving yellow jackets will even attack honeybee hives… devouring the bees they kill, the larvae, and their honey.
-Technically yellow jackets might try this other times of the year as well, but the cool temperatures of autumn make bees sluggish and less likely to fight off a yellow jacket attack.
+Technically yellow jackets might try this at other times of the year as well, but the cool temperatures of autumn make bees sluggish and less likely to fight off a yellow jacket attack.

 Climate change’s effect on the seasons could leave yellow jackets around longer because it is not as cold and gives them more time to destroy vital honeybee hives.
 Conversely, colder winter temperatures could kill yellow jacket queens – meaning fewer new colonies in the spring.
 Since both honeybees and yellow jackets are vital to healthy gardens, the effect of climate change on their populations could have serious consequences.